stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/pomodoro.md

   1. R6 is complete.
 R7 started...
   1. R7 is working now.
   1. Started working on R8.
 Name field message is displayed.
+  1. Field "name" is checked now.
+I did a bit of css design on the validation controls and caught the form submit event to start the validation.
+  1. *